jundalisay/superb/content/en/research/sarkar/farming/section-1/spices.md

 Chilli is very common in India.
 There are many varieties which vary in size, spiciness and growing conditions.

-For example, the kacha lanka variety is a three year crop.
-In the first year it will produce a good yield, in the second year a medium yield, and in the third year a very low yield.
+For example, the kacha lanka variety is a 3-year crop.
+- In year 1, it will produce a good yield
+- In year 2, a medium yield
+- In year 3, a very low yield.

 Thus, the plants should be removed after the second year and new ones grown.

 Dhani lanka is not suitable as a blended crop because it grows very large and affects the nearby plants.
 The indigenous and suryamukhi varieties have similar yields, but the dhani lanka variety produces more than either of these two.

 The indigenous, suryamukhi and dhani lanka varieties are all summer varieties of green chilli.

 There is also a red winter variety which is often dried and made into powder.
-Chilli can also be made into a spicy sauce.

 ## Turmeric (Halud)